Super Easy DIY Halloween Costume

 [Insert a line of dancing emojis here] A one-stop-shopping Halloween costume is something to seriously celebrate these days!
 [Add confetti-popping emoji while you’re at it]

 Not only is this Halloween costume convenient, but it’s also about $20 (or less with a coupon!). [confetti mixed with money mixed with dancing emojis here] <<< — and YES, we are those people when we text… at least with each other. #emojiproblems

 I think you probably know by now that we appreciate CREATIVITY, but we are equally obsessed with convenient and cost effective projects.
 And then we thought, [Insert Light bulb emoji] why can’t we have both?!
 Dancing emojis again…. we can!
 And we WILL!

-Today’s Halloween costume is a one-stop-shopping, under $20, and super relevant costume in 2015.
-So without further ado…. let’s act like there is a drumroll emoji to present this super easy, convenient, and affordable DIY Halloween Costume….
+Today’s easy Halloween costume is a one-stop-shopping, under $20, and super relevant costume.
+So without further ado, let’s act like there is a drumroll emoji to present this super easy, convenient, and affordable DIY Halloween Costume…

 This project takes nearly no time at all to assemble.
 Here’s what you’ll need along with the exact cost breakdown.

 - Black Headbands

 - Matching Black shoes (at @Michael’s for $9.99)